Draw without distractions using just two tools. In Diorame, every layer is automatically positioned in 3D space — no manual setup, no depth sliders.

 Strokes in three styles — Tapered, Uniform, or Ink — with adjustable thickness

 Includes draw inside, draw behind, symmetry mode, eraser, and a text tool with 5 custom fonts.
-Export as PNG, SVG, or video — or save your project as a .dior file and continue later.
+Export as PNG, SVG, or video (with true 2× high-quality export) — or save your project as a .dior file and continue later.

 This is where it comes alive.
 Apply cinematic camera movements, depth-of-field, and Risograph-style post-processing effects to turn your illustration into a scene.